These General Terms and Conditions (hereinafter, the “GTC”) apply to purchases on the https://integraleuropeanconference.com website regarding the

 By clicking on the “Order” option, the Customer completes the purchase, so a contract is validly created between the Seller and the Customer.
 The Seller sends a confirmation of the so created contract to the e-mail address provided by the Customer.
 The confirmation will be recorded and stored, but no other filing takes place.
 Orders shall be given in English.
 The contract created through the order shall not constitute a written contract, as contract is concluded only in electronic form.

 The contract between the parties is made for a definite period until the fulfilment of the service and the counter-service.
-The content of the service is published on the website of both the Online and of the Live Integral European Conference (IEC).
+The content of the service is published on the website of the Integral European Conference (IEC).

 Both parties agree that e-mail message is accepted as written communication between each other.